Livestream shopping: Value and volume

 According to Alibaba, the largest online retailer in China, the sale worth from its live-streaming commerce business during the Single’s Day Shopping Festival hit ca.20-billion-yuan (ca. $3 million) in November 2019.

 In 2020 the number of live streaming in China consumers reached 526 million.
 Moreover, the rivalry was not only among livestreaming ecommerces but also among influencers on social media (like TikTok).

-Livestream shopping represents a bridge between entertainment and online shopping, that's why this phenomenon has the huge potential to become the new norm for e-commerce in China.
+Livestream shopping combines product presentations with real-time interaction.
+In 2023, China had 597 million users of e-commerce livestreaming.